 What is Somatic Tracking?

-Somatic tracking is a mindfulness-based practice that involves gently bringing attention to physical sensations with a sense of safety, curiosity and without judgement or expectation of a particular outcome.
+Somatic tracking is a mindfulness-based practice.
+It involves gently bringing attention to physical sensations with a sense of safety, curiosity, and without judgement or expectation of a particular outcome.

-It draws on principles from a mindfulness, somatic experiencing, interoception and neuroplasticity research and pain neuroscience education.
-The term “somatic tracking” was coined by Alan Gordon, who developed Pain Reprocessing Therapy, introducing this approach as a way to change how the brain interprets signals from the body – modulating the threat system and inviting a felt sense of safety.
+It draws on principles from a mindfulness, somatic experiencing, interoception neuroplasticity research and pain neuroscience education.
+The term “somatic tracking” was coined by Alan Gordon, who developed Pain Reprocessing Therapy as a way to change how the brain interprets signals from the body.
+This approach supports nervous system regulation buy modulating the threat system and inviting a felt sense of safety.

-It can support inner awareness, emotional regulation, pain & symptom management, help facilitate changes in how symptoms are experienced, and sometimes even the contribute to the resolution of symptoms – though resolution is not the goal of the practice.
-Its core aim is to shift how we relate to sensations with greater curiosity, non-judgement, gentleness, and safety.
-By observing without trying to fix or control, we open space for the nervous system to recalibrate and for the body to be seen as a source of wisdom, not a problem to solve.
+Sometimes it may even contribute to the resolution of symptoms – though resolution is not the goal of the practice.
+The core aim is to shift how we relate to sensations with greater curiosity, non-judgement, gentleness, and safety.
+By observing without trying to fix or control, we open space for the nervous system to recalibrate.
+The body can begin to be experienced as a source of wisdom, rather than a problem to solve.

 Key Elements of Somatic Tracking

-I see the key elements of somatic tracking as being:
+I see the core elements of somatic tracking as being:

 • Intention to be curious